andypillip/contao-responsive-tables/README.md

 Since there are some serious issues with table formatting in IE <= 8, you should avoid formatting tablets at all and keep the browsers's default rules.

 IE <= 8 is used mainly on the desktop, so either work with `max-width` mediaqueries to linearize the table, or hide the table-stylesheet to this browser.

+## Licence

+Copyright (C) 2013  Andy Pillip

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.